NaaS/ocaml-openflow/README.md

 Openflow.Ofsocket
 -------------

-A simple module to create an openflow channel abstraction over a serires of different transport mechanisms.
+A simple module to create an openflow channel abstraction over a series of different transport mechanisms.
 At the moment the library contains support of Channel.t connections and Lwt_stream streams.
-The protocol ensures to read from the socket full Openflow pdus and transform them to appropriate Ofpacket structures.
+The protocol ensures to read from the socket full Openflow packets and transform them to appropriate Ofpacket structures.

 Openflow.Ofontroller